 Now, thanks to connected thermostats you can control different rooms independently, ensuring that everyone gets a temperature they’re comfortable with, and that the bill-payer gets to save some pennies because only the rooms that are being used get heated.

 One such thermostat is the Honeywell Evohome.
-At the time of writing, this thermostat is already a few years old, but is considered one of the best in the industry on account of its zonal controls, easy installation, and user-friendly interface.
+At the time of writing, this thermostat is already a few years old, but in our opinion is one the of best smart thermostats you can buy, on account of its zonal controls, easy installation, and user-friendly interface.

 - Best smart thermostat: heating your home using tech

 But the question is, now that there are younger, swankier models ram-packed with features on the market, can this simple, solid solution keep up?

 Price and availability

 The Honeywell Evohome is available in the UK, US and Australia.
 As it's a UK company the prices for other regions can depend on the supplier so we'll be providing approximate rates here.

 Pricing is a little complicated (and not cheap) due to the modular nature of the kit.
 The control panel will set you back £229.99 (about $330, AU$220) not including installation, which in the UK will cost about £100.